Nystagmus is a type of involuntary movement of the eyes. The movement usually alternates between slow and fast and involves both eyes.

 - Use of certain medications, such as lithium or antiseizure medications

-- Inner ear problems, such as infections, irritation, benign paroxysmal positional vertigo, some brain tumors
+- Inner ear problems, such as infections, irritation, or benign paroxysmal positional vertigo

 - Thiamine or vitamin B12 deficiency